bencebansaghi/advanced_web_project/README.md

 ## AI Usage during the project

 - ChatGPT for setup
-- Github Copilot for generating documentation
+- Github Copilot for generating documentation such as ReadME files
-- Github Copilot Edits for bug discovery/fixing
+- Github Copilot Edits for generating test cases in the backend